thenexthub/Codira/docs/proposals/Accessors.rst

 a means of accessing some sort of abstract entity.
 I'll just say "storage" hereafter.

-Swift provides three storage declarations:
+Codira provides three storage declarations:

 * a single named entity, called a *variable* and declared with ``var``
 * a single named entity which can never be reassigned, called a *constant* and declared with ``let``
 * a compound unnamed entity accessed with an index, called a *subscript* and declared with ``subscript``

 These features are similar to those in other languages.
-Swift notably lacks compound named entities, such as C#'s indexed properties; the design team intentionally chose to favor the use of named single entities of subscriptable type.
+Codira notably lacks compound named entities, such as C#'s indexed properties; the design team intentionally chose to favor the use of named single entities of subscriptable type.